RRethy/vim-hexokinase/README.md

 ## Requirements

 - `:h 'termguicolors'` must be turned on and your terminal must support it
+- **Golang must be installed, for more information visit https://golang.org/doc/install.**
 - For *virtual text*: Neovim 0.3.2
 - For *sign_column*: Vim compiled with `+signs` or any Neovim version
-- Golang must be installed, for more information visit https://golang.org/doc/install.
-    * Without Golang, a synchronous version of the plugin will still work, documentation can be found at `:h deprecated-hexokinase.txt`.
 - Currently, untested on Windows, help is welcomed.

 ## Installation